 Below, you’ll find a list of the best digital marketing metrics and KPIs your collections software should be using.

 Before you can think about email open rates and click-through rates, it’s useful to know whether your collections email actually made its way into a customer’s inbox.

-Your email delivery rate will show you the percentage of email addresses that received the correspondence out of the total number you sent it to.
-Whereas the email bounce rate will refer to the percentage that didn’t receive your message because it was returned by a recipient mail server.
+Your email delivery rates will show you the percentage of email addresses that received the correspondence out of the total number you sent it to.
+Whereas the email bounce rates will refer to the percentage that didn’t receive your message because it was returned by a recipient mail server.

 There are two categories of email bounces, including a hard bounce and a soft bounce.

 The email open rate is one of the most common metrics to indicate the success of an email campaign.
 This shows you the percentage of the total number of subscribers / customers who opened an email.